Skip to content

 verify Test connection and health

-list-collection --collection aia-r2 List documents in a dataset
+list-dataset --dataset aia-r2 List documents in a dataset

-cleanup-collection --collection aia-r2 Delete documents from a dataset
+cleanup-dataset --dataset aia-r2 Delete documents from a dataset

 Critical rule: Always publish the entire /instructions folder.
 Never subfolders or single files (breaks tag extraction).